GoToGaming/BagelSpace/README.md

 ## Installation

 You need at least Python 3.6 to run SpaceBagels.
+Also, your need to install PyGame on your system
+(e.g. for Debian `sudo apt-get install python3-pygame`).

 To install the game you can download one of the release packages or check out this repository.
 Then run pip in the target directory, e.g.